 Is a CNA a good job?

 Yes.
 Becoming a CNA provides a fulfilling and challenging career opportunity for individuals with limited education.
 Nursing assistants make a median annual income of $29,640, according to the BLS.
-However, individuals can advance to higher-paying positions, such as medical and health services managers who earn a median annual salary of $100,980.
+However, with experience and further education, individuals can advance to higher-paying positions, such as medical and health services managers who earn a median annual salary of $100,980.

 Advantages of Becoming a Certified Nursing Assistant

 A career as a CNA provides significant advantages to individuals who want to quickly get started in healthcare.
 Within about six months, CNAs complete state-approved nursing assistant programs offered at high schools or community colleges.

 CNAs gain work experience in a variety of settings needed to advance and become an RN.
 Among other benefits, the job allows CNAs to work directly with patients, as well as the networking opportunities to work with doctors and nurses.

 Some of the highest paying industries for CNAs include surgical hospitals and specialty hospitals that respectively pay annual mean salaries of $32,540 and $33,170.
 Visit this page to learn more about what CNAs get paid.